gered/pso_gc_tools/decrypt_packets.md

 quest download communication better by analyzing the packets being sent from a working implementation and comparing it to what my local login_server instance was sending proved invaluable to me.

+Of course, once I spent a bunch of time looking at packet data and comparing things and gaining the understanding about how Gamecube download quest data is composed and sent to the game client, I only then learnt that [Qedit](https://qedit.info/) can save to a Gamecube download .qst file directly.
+Heh. :-) Oh well.
+This tool may still prove useful to anyone looking to gain a better understanding of how PSO server/client communication works by looking at the packet exchanges directly I guess.

 ## Network Protocol

 After the initial `0x02` or `0x17` packet sent from the server to the client (which contains the client and server